How To Keep a Running Balance of Your Account

 - If you choose to keep your running tab on your computer, set aside five minutes each day to update your computer program with your transactions.
 This will help you determine the most accurate amount you have in your checking account the next day.

-- If you are using a computer program, you can schedule automatic withdrawals, bill payments, and direct deposits to be recording automatically.
+- If you are using a computer program, you can schedule automatic withdrawals, bill payments, and direct deposits to be recorded automatically.
 This makes keeping track of your balance much easier.
 It may help your budget if you have your automatic withdrawals and payments come out as soon as you are paid, this way you won't spend the money and then still have bills to pay.

 Updated by Rachel Morgan Cautero.